 - Certificate and Diploma programs

-With us, dual credit courses are available in person, through video conference and online.
-Currently, dual credit opportunities are available in many different programs but, dual credit is not possible in all courses and programs.
-A complete list of courses is available here.
-Your school's Guidance Counsellor will have details about courses and programs availale to your school.
+We offer dual credit courses in person, through video conference and online.
+Currently, dual credit opportunities are available in many different programs.
+A complete list of courses is here.
+Your school's Guidance Counsellor will have details about courses and programs available to your school.

 Who is eligible for dual credit?